Manufacturing

 The Options Engine.

-Each option lands in a single row: source plant, source part, width and grade match, transferable quantity, cutting wastage where applicable, transit days, transport cost, total delivered cost.
-Planners work through the rows in a tabular view, pick an action, and record their commentary for the audit trail.
-Every number is visible and every number is auditable.
+Each option lands in one row: source plant, source part, width and grade match, transferable quantity, cutting waste, transit days, total delivered cost.
+Every number visible.
+Every number auditable.

 The Options Engine.
 A central shortage on Media 007 branches into four resolution pathways — transfer of the same part, substitute at another plant, substitute at the same plant, and master-roller cutting.SAME PART · DIFF PLANTCOST₹ 12,800WASTETRANSIT2 daysVIABLESUBSTITUTE · DIFF PLANTCOST₹ 9,400WASTE4.8%TRANSIT3 daysVIABLESUBSTITUTE · SAME PLANTCOST₹ 2,100WASTE7.1%TRANSIT0 daysVIABLEMASTER ROLLER CUTCOST₹ 3,300WASTE5.4%TRANSIT0 daysVIABLESHORTAGEMedia 007 · Plant 1–912 KG · 19d window